 Another important property of sound is the amplitude which also measures the loudness of sound.
 The higher the amplitude, the louder the sound.
-Since amplitude is related to energy, the latter also has a counterpart in sound which is known as intensity.
+Since amplitude is related to energy, the latter also has a counterpart in sound known as intensity.
 Sound intensity measures how much energy the wave contains.

 Did you know that sound travels faster in water than in air?

-Mechanical waves travel at a constant speed for a given medium, hence, its speed varies depending on where it moves.
+Mechanical waves travel at a constant speed for a given medium, hence, their speed varies depending on where it moves.
 For example, when sound moves in the air, its speed is around 343 m/s.
 On the other hand, when sound travels in water, its speed is around 1481 m/s.
 The speed at which a wave propagates is equal to wavelength times the frequency.